kyzira/SAM2-Interactive-Object-Labeling-Project/readme.md

     - ``auto_label = True``:
         Detect Objects and set Points using *YOLO Integration* script
     - ``auto_label = False``:
-        Use *SAM2 Interface* script to display frames and allow user to manually select Objects
+        Uses *SAM2 Interface* script to display frames and allow user to manually select Objects
 4. Segmentation with SAM2: Use SAM2 to segment the frames, saving the masks and associated .txt files with the labeled points.
 5. Labeling and CSV Creation: For each damage, create a .csv file containing:
     - Damage Type: Type of damage observed.